Maternal Mental Health in the Fourth Trimester: What Postpartum Moms Need to Know is Okay

 This will be the first in a series of blog posts I write that aim to normalize the perfectly normal moments that a mother might feel in pregnancy and her postpartum year.
 This will not be an exhaustive list, nor will everything mentioned here be relevant for every mother.
 However, I do hope that this post helps mothers feel less alone, uncertain, or self-critical as they navigate their own pregnancy, fourth trimester, and beyond.
 The sad truth is that “No one ever told me…” is an all too common refrain among new mothers.
 My hope is to break the silence or lack of awareness among expecting and postpartum mothers so they can view their own experiences as normal, typical, and perfectly healthy - and even learn to share and support one another through one of the biggest life transitions there is.

-Four common fourth trimester moments that postpartum mothers experience
+Four common fourth trimester moments for postpartum moms

-Moment #1: Feeling like if things did not go the way you hoped or planned that this means you’re a bad mom.
+Moment #1: Feeling like if things didn’t go the way you hoped or planned that it means you’re a bad mom.

 You may notice having thoughts like, “My pregnancy or birth plan or X didn’t go as planned.
 I’m already failing at being a mom.”
 There is so much pressure to have a perfect pregnancy and birth story.
 There is also so much fear that a wrong decision along the way will lead to a terrible outcome.
 When a medical intervention or change in birth plans inevitably happens, many mothers report feeling guilt and shame that they weren’t able to deliver the way they wanted or felt they were “supposed to”.
 Mothers are expected to have an impossible level of control over their bodies or medical circumstances - and when they inevitably don’t have full control, they judge themselves or are judged for it.
 It’s important to recognize that this is a result of generational patriarchy, sexism, and traditional gender roles.
 Perhaps if this thought looms, a way to reframe it could be, “I delivered my child into the world, and that is to be celebrated, not picked apart.”